FDA Issues Warning of Dog Food Brands Linked to Heart Disease

 The initial warning was given by the FDA in 2018 when the study began, with the administration now releasing a list of 16 pet food brands regularly connected to more than 500 cases of the canine heart disease, most of which affected large breeds like golden retrievers, mixed breeds, and Labrador retrievers.
-Similar to the warning issued by the administration last summer, the FDA pointed out a connection to pet foods labeled as “grain free,” often containing high proportions of peas, lentils, other legume seeds and/or potatoes as the main ingredients.
+Similar to the warning issued by the administration last summer, the FDA pointed out a connection to pet foods labeled as “grain-free,” often containing high proportions of peas, lentils, other legume seeds and/or potatoes as the main ingredients.

-While the FDA is continuing to investigate all cases and their connections to specific food, the brands named in their report were:
+While the FDA is continuing to investigate all cases and their connections to a specific food, the brands named in their report were:

 - Acana - 67 cases